AndrewLutsky/CrowdDiffusion/README.md

 Simulation setups are located in the Protein directory along with the buildN.tcl script.
 This repository will later contain the psfgen tool log of the created system.
-Additionally, this repository doesn't contain the right scripts for the crowded dataframe as of 2.24.2023 and should contain this script as of 2.27.2023.